vsoch/proposal-jekyll/docs/pages/index.md

 {% endif %}

-For getting started with development, see the {% include doc.html name="Getting Started" path="getting-started" %} page.
+For getting started with working on proposals or development, see the {% include doc.html name="Getting Started" path="getting-started" %} page.
 Would you like to request a feature or contribute?
 [Open an issue]({{ site.repo }}/issues)